Sustainable Yellow Springs

-The key characteristics of a Comprehensive Land Use Plan are:
+The key characteristics of a Comprehensive Land Use plan:

-They are general.
-A Comprehensive Land Use Plan summarizes high-level policies, goals and objectives, as opposed to a zoning ordinance which regulates the design and use of individual parcels.
+They are general, summarizing high-level policies, goals, and objectives, as opposed to a zoning ordinance that regulates the design and use of individual parcels.

-They are long range.
-A Comprehensive Land Use Plan looks forward 10 to 20 years.
+They are long-range, looking forward 10 to 20 years.

 The Comprehensive Land Use Plan influences nearly all essential community services.